Access control in Azure Data Lake Storage Gen2

 As illustrated in the Access Check Algorithm, the mask limits access for named users, the owning group, and named groups.

-For a new Data Lake Storage Gen2 file system, the mask for the access ACL of the root directory ("/") defaults to 750 for directories and 640 for files.
+For a new Data Lake Storage Gen2 container, the mask for the access ACL of the root directory ("/") defaults to 750 for directories and 640 for files.
 Files do not receive the X bit as it is irrelevant to files in a store-only system.

 The mask may be specified on a per-call basis.
 This allows different consuming systems, such as clusters, to have different effective masks for their file operations.
 If a mask is specified on a given request, it completely overrides the default mask.